 This button conveniently makes an intermediate-magnification map for realigning to later, such as when starting a tilt series.
 The button is enabled when 'For anchor state' has been checked for a map that will provide a template for further anchor maps.
 It performs the following operations:

 Use this button to delete an item from the list, a group of items summarized on the selected line, or multiple selected items.
 You will be asked to confirm deletion of a map because it would be hard to recreate.
 For a group of items, or if you have selected multiple points in Edit mode with Ctrl-left mouse button, you will be informed of how many items are to be deleted and asked to confirm the deletion.
+A group is created whenever a set of items are added in single operation: i.e., when adding a series of points by clicking on an image, when defining a supermontage, or when adding a grid of points.
 If you do select multiple points when groups are collapsed, the selected points will be deleted rather than the ones summarized on the selected line.

 Realign to Item